 The following provisions will be provided to the selected fellow:

-- Salary at CUHK (provided on the ground of leave granted)
+- Salary to be provided by CUHK (provided on the ground of leave entitlement)

-- Housing allowance (to be offered by CUHK and CASBS)
+- Housing allowance to be offered by CUHK

-Selected fellow(s) are expected to spend nine months during September 2020-May 2021 at CASBS under the programe.
+Selected fellow(s) are expected to spend nine months during September 2021-May 2022 at CASBS under the program.
 Applicants are encouraged to consider a feasible leave plan before submitting their applications.
 Applicants may wish to refer to the CUHK Staff Handbook for the relevant regulations on leave and consult the Human Resources Office on leave entitlements.

-Interested applicants should inform the Office of Academic Links by email (email@example.com) by the extended deadline of December 16, 2019.
-They will be invited to complete the online application form and submit it together with two reference letters to CASBS by January 7, 2020.
+Interested applicants should complete the application form from https://casbs.stanford.edu/apply/fellowship-application-instructions and submit it together with two reference letters to CASBS by November 9, 2020.
 Applications will be considered by CASBS and CUHK.
-The selected applicant will be informed of the result in February 2020.
+The selected applicant will be informed of the result in February 2021.